 Elastio and its data protection capabilities can help with solving all the pain points mentioned above to provide Kafka business continuity and protect from data loss and downtime.

-At Elastio, the events stored in Kafka are crucial for our platform.
+At Elastio, the events stored in Amazon MSK are crucial for our platform.
 Kafka directly influences the reliability and data consistency of our customer Tenants.
 Because of this, we need to protect these events to isolate our customers from Kafka outages and downtime.

-The Elastio Tenant is built on top of the AWS cloud and uses Elastic Kubernetes Services (EKS), RDS, ElastiCache, and MSK.
+The Elastio Tenant is built on the AWS cloud and uses Elastic Kubernetes Services (EKS), RDS, ElastiCache, and MSK.

 Here is a diagram of how the Tenant works: